What 'high-yield' means

 If you want to earn the high interest, collect the signing bonus and get all of the other goodies, you'll have to do a few things for the bank.

 You may have to maintain a big balance.
 You might also be required make a certain number of purchases with your debit card each month, sign up for direct deposit and automatic bill pay, and opt for electronic statements rather than paper ones.
+Be sure to check the fine print to see what your requirements are – it’s worth the effort!

-Is high-yield checking right for you?
+Are high-interest checking accounts right for you?

 The rewards from rewards checking can be sweet, but you'll have to crunch some numbers to determine whether high-yield checking could work for you.

 Some accounts come with high monthly fees, as much as $20, if you're unable to maintain a minimum balance.
-You wouldn't fees to essentially wipe out your interest.
+You wouldn't want fees to essentially wipe out your interest.

 Could you make enough debit transactions each month to qualify, or would you feel pressured to overspend to meet your quota?
 And what does the fine print say about how long your high interest rate is likely to last?